-7. Reduce
+3.4 Reduce

-In this call, data from all the processes are combined using an associative operator, such as MPI\SUM for addition, and the result placed in the root.
+In this call, data from all the processes are combined using an associative operator, such as MPI_SUM for addition, and the result placed in the root.
 Two of the algorithms also assume that the operation is commutative, which is true for all the built-in operators.

-7.1 Algorithms: The communication structure of this operation is similar to that of the broadcast, but with the directions reversed.
+Algorithms.
+The communication structure of this operation is similar to that of the broadcast, but with the directions reversed.
 In addition, each time a processor gets data, it also applies the operator to a current value and the new data.
 Since the communication structure is similar to the broadcast, we considered only the types of algorithms that worked well for the broadcast, namely, TREE and AG.
-Note that in both these algorithms, the computation can also be parallelized efficiently, unlike with OTA.
+In both these algorithms, the computation can also be parallelized efficiently, unlike with OTA.

-(TREE) Local Store based Tree: In this implementation, the communication direction of the broadcast TREE is reversed.
+(TREE) Local Store Based Tree.
+In this implementation, the communication direction of the broadcast TREE is reversed.
 A process gets a piece of data from its memory location to local store, gets data from a child's local store to its own local store when that data is available, and combines the two using the specified operator.
 It repeats this process for each child, except that it does not need to get its own data from main memory for subsequent children.
 Once it has dealt with all the children, it informs the parent about the availability of the data by DMAing a metadata entry, as in the broadcast.
-It repeats this for each piece of data in main memory or the next child into a new buffer.
+It repeats this for each piece of data in main memory.
+Double buffering is used to reduce the latency overhead by bringing data from main memory or the next child into a new buffer.
 Unlike with the broadcast, we need four buffers, two for each operand of a reduce operation, and two more because of double buffering.
 Due to space constraints on the local store, we used the same buffers as in the broadcast, but conceptually treated them as having half the size (four buffers of 8KB each instead of two buffer of 16K each with broadcast).
-Performance evaluation with four buffers of 16K each did not show much difference in performance.